 If you are planning a long trip and plan on sharing the driving, you will also need to arrange cover.
-Short-term car insurance can also be useful for students who intend to drive parent’s cars whilst home from university.
+Short-term car insurance can also be useful for students who intend to drive their parent’s cars whilst home from university.

 Adding someone to an existing policy

 You do not always need to take out a separate short-term insurance policy if you are driving a vehicle on a temporary basis.
 Most insurers will allow a second driver to be added to an existing policy for a short period of time.
-However, this is not always the most cost-effective way of getting cover.
+However, this is not always the most cost-effective way of getting coverage.